britsman/PostmortemForge/README.md

 What this guarantees about the draft: if a claim would require a fact the evidence does not contain, the writer omits it rather than hedging it.
-A section with no grounded
+A section with no grounded claims renders the explicit note `(no statement could be grounded in a source span)` instead of narrative.
+You never read a sentence you cannot trace.

+## A worked run producing the draft

+`draft` writes the cited postmortem.
+This is the full captured output from the sample fixtures, verbatim: